-Mountain Power manages vegetation and around in lines, and power conducts enhanced inspections of lines During extreme risk days (high temperatures, high winds. low fuel moisture content. low humidity, for example) additional
+Mountain Power manages vegetation in and around power lines, and conducts enhanced inspections of lines.
+Durina extreme risk days (hiah temperatures, high winds, low fuelmoisture content, low humidity, for example) additional

 Rocky Mountain Power staff are deployed to the area for assessment and local condition monitoring.
 Weather conditions and forecasts are monitored through additional weather stations.
 Finally, as a last line of defense, a Public Safety Power Shutoff (PSPS) may be implemented.